nodejs/node/doc/api/cli.md

 Sets the maximum [semi-space][] size for V8's [scavenge garbage collector][] in MiB.
-Increasing the max size of a semi-space may bring throughput improvement for Node.js at the cost of more memory consumption.
+Increasing the max size of a semi-space may improve throughput for Node.js at the cost of more memory consumption.
-Since the young generation size of V8 heap is three times (see [`YoungGenerationSizeFromSemiSpaceSize`][] implement in V8) the size of semi-space, an increase of 1 MiB to semi-space will triple and cause the heap size to increase by 3 MiB.
+Since the young generation size of the V8 heap is three times (see [`YoungGenerationSizeFromSemiSpaceSize`][] in V8) the size of the semi-space, an increase of 1 MiB to semi-space applies to each of the three individual semi spaces and causes the heap size to increase by 3 MiB.
 The throughput improvement depends on your workload (see [#42511](https://github.com/nodejs/node/issues/42511)).